20 Word Problems For Year 3: Develop Pupils’ Problem Solving Skills Across Single and Mixed KS2 Topics

 Subtraction word problems for Year 3

-Subtraction word problems in Year 3 also need to comprise of a combination of mental calculation questions and those involving formal written subtraction up to 3-digits.
-Children should also be starting to estimate answers and check their calculations by using the inverse.
+Subtraction word problems in Year 3 comprise a combination of mental calculation questions and those involving formal written subtraction up to 3-digits.
+When approaching subtraction problems, children should estimate answers and check their calculations by using the inverse.

 Ahmed collects 374 stickers.